 Your personal data are processed mainly in electronic format and in some cases even in paper format, such as when processing your data is necessary to prevent fraud on domori.com.
 Your personal data will only be stored in a form that allows you to be identified for the time strictly necessary for the purpose for which the data were collected and subsequently processed and, in any case, within the limits of the law.
 To ensure that your personal data is always accurate and up-to-date, relevant and complete, please notify us of any changes by emailing: email@example.com.

 Domori processes your personal data for direct marketing purposes, including by email, only with your consent.
 We will explain the reasons why we need to process your data each time on the page where we ask you to provide it.
 Domori may end up processing the personal data of third parties, provided directly by our users.
 For example, this can happen if a user buys a product to be sent to a friend, if the person paying for the product is not the final recipient, or if the user wants to share details of a domori.com product or service with a friend.

 What happens if you refuse data processing

 In order to complete your contract to purchase products on domori.com, you will need to give us your personal data.
-In particular, this includes your email, postal address, credit/debit card or bank details and your telephone number.
+In particular, this includes your email, postal address, credit / debit card or bank details and your telephone number (for deliveries).
 Some of these data could also be essential in order to provide other services you request that are offered on the website, or to meet legal or regulatory obligations.